Université du Québec en Outaouais: Research

-UQO has gained international recognition for its research activities, which have grown exponentially in the past five years.
 Led by its professors and researchers, the university's research programs extend to such fields as psychology, computer science and engineering, design and museology, social work and language studies.
 There is also an emerging natural sciences component, particularly in silviculture and deciduous forest management, through a close partnership with the Institut québécois d'aménagement de la forêt feuillue.

 The university is home to several different research bodies and specialized laboratories contributing to the expansion of knowledge.

 Research centres

 UQO also has four research centres: